getsentry/sentry-docs/docs/clientdev/interfaces/exception.rst

 An exception consists of a list of values.
 In most cases, this list contains a single exception, with an optional stacktrace interface.
 Multiple values represent a chained exception, and should be sent oldest to newest.
-That is, if you're code does this:
+That is, if your code does this:

 .. sourcecode:: python